-The public hearing on June 17, 2025, will allow the public testimony to be presented to the City Council.
-City Council must consider all objections or protests to the proposed assessments.
-The hearing may be continued, if necessary, to allow staff to respond to City Council's inquiries.
-At the close of the public hearing, City Council will conduct a form of an election called a protest procedure whereby property owners within the district cast ballots in favor of, or opposed to, the new assessment, with votes weighted by the amount of the assessment on each parcel.
-The assessment can only be implemented if affected property owners' protests do not outweigh the ballots cast in favor of the new assessment.
+At the close of the public hearing, the City Council will conduct a form of an election, called an assessment ballot proceeding, whereby property owners within the district cast ballots in favor of or opposed to the assessment, with votes weighted by the amount of the proposed assessment on each parcel.
+The City Clerk tabulates the ballots.
+The assessment can only be implemented if affected property owner protests do not outweigh the ballots cast in favor of the assessment (simple majority).